ThiagoBalbo16/Data-Science-Courses/README.md

 ## About

-This repository presents the scripts/projects that I developed in each course about programming language R at [Datacamp](https://www.datacamp.com), especially data manipulation and data visualization.
+<div align="justify">This repository presents the scripts/projects that I developed in each course about programming language R at [Datacamp](https://www.datacamp.com),
+especially data manipulation and data visualization.</div>

 ## Technology